-Tripura civic polls: Counting of votes underway for 222 seats
+Tripura civic polls: Counting of votes underway for 222 seats, BJP wins two municipal bodies

 Tight security arrangements were made at counting centres.